alyec/alyec.github.io/docs/template-summary-en.md

 Screenshot - a sample screenshot of a RAMP application that shows what the template modifies\\
 Template Name - the path in the JSON configuration file containing the name of the template.
 Each new line denotes the next child in the path.\\
 Template File - the template file containing the template, all files reside in the "RAMP/modules/templates" folder\\
-Data object - a description of the data object that gets passed into the template
+Data object - a description of the data object (o.data) that gets passed into the template

 ##Summary Chart